 Introduction: the documentation of endangered heritage

-The analysis of Cultural Heritage, in parallel to the development of communitarian guidelines for its protection [1], is determining a growing scientific cognitive approach to European and Worldwide sites [2].
-The variety of Built Heritage (historical buildings, monuments, historical centres, sites and territorial landscapes) intends a wider field of knowledge and intervention in terms of both physical structure and cultural policy.
-This justifies the difficulty of its protection and preservation, assisting to a fragmented reality of separated protocols of documentation, with difficulties in the sharing of information and data integration that slow the entire approach to an intervention program.
-In particular, this is highlighted for the so-called “Endangered Heritage” (World Heritage Convention, List of World Heritage in Danger 1972), that class of built heritage particularly affected by proven or potential threats that define a high level of risk for its preservation [3].
+Both the analysis of cultural heritage and the development of communitarian guidelines for its protection [1] are determining a growing scientific approach to European and worldwide heritage sites [2].
+The variety of built heritage (historical buildings, monuments, historical centres, sites, and territorial landscapes) requires a wider field of knowledge and intervention in terms of both physical structures and cultural policy.
+This leads to the attendant difficulties in protection and preservation due to a fragmented reality of separated protocols and documentation, which results in difficulties in the sharing of information and data integration, thus hindering the entire approach to an intervention programme.
+This is especially the case for the so-called ‘endangered heritage’ sites (World Heritage Convention, List of World Heritage in Danger 1972), the class of built heritage particularly affected by proven or potential threats that pose a high level of risk for its preservation [3].

-Actually, the revision of those sites officially listed as Endangered Heritage has been achieved on conditions of relevance and correspondence to envisaged danger criteria and indicators (as territorial, political or social dangers).
-However, it expresses variable statistics in terms of monitoring parameters and protocols, highlighting a lack in disposing scientific and technical documentation and missing in the connection between intervention disposals and “reality-based” updated analysis.
-This framework highlights the coexistence of a double type of cognitive emergency on Built Heritage: on the one hand the classification of the site as “endangered” for the stability and integrity of its physical container, on the other the growing
+In fact, the revision of the sites officially listed as endangered heritage has been achieved in terms of the conditions of relevance and correspondence with the specified risk criteria and indicators (territorial, political, or social dangers).
+However, the statistics in terms of monitoring parameters and protocols remain non-uniform, highlighting a lack of scientific and technical documentation and a lack of connection between intervention activities and ‘reality-based’ updated analysis.
+The framework highlights the coexistence of a dual type of cognitive emergency related to built heritage, with the classification of the site as ‘endangered’ for the stability and integrity of its physical

+structure on the one hand, and the growing demand for specific parameters and protocols for the analysis and quantification of the emergency value of the building, thus determining the effective intervention.